selimbaruti/oferta24-landing-page/README.md

 - `NEXT_PUBLIC_PADDLE_CLIENT_TOKEN` - Your Paddle client token
 - `NEXT_PUBLIC_PADDLE_ENV` - Paddle environment (`sandbox` or `production`)

-For more detailed setup instructions, check out [Paddle's documentation on opening a checkout from iOS apps](https://developer.paddle.com/build/launch-ios-app-checkout).
+For more detailed setup instructions, check out [Paddle's documentation to deploy your starter app and launch a checkout from iOS](https://developer.paddle.com/build/nextjs-vercel-mobile-app-starter-kit).